-This statement is often said to discourage bad behavior:
+This statement is often said to discourage bad behaviour:

 "Treat others the way you would want to be treated yourself."